 After Maverick got well and returned home, Ryan and Carrie were asked to share their story of that experience with audiences across the United States and Canada.
 They talked about the communication skills, faith, and leadership skills that were necessary to overcome that challenging time.
 He says, She says was born.

 After Carrie gave birth to their twins a few years later, Ryan and Carrie shifted gears so they could travel less.
 They began with a blog and exploded into an online business.
-They are now in high demand as online coaches in the areas of sales and public speaking skills.
+They are now in high demand as online coaches in the areas of sales, business communication, and public speaking skills.
 Their love of communication has continued through podcast interviews, Facebook Lives, carefully selected speaking engagements, videos, and virtual workshops.
-They even lead occasional online marriage conferences and events to teach effective communication skills to couples.

 Ryan has been a successful Sales Engineer for over twenty years now.
 He uses that experience and expertise to coach other sales professionals to sell with an emphasis on relationships rather than ineffective outdated high-pressure sales tactics.
 He is a firm believer in treating everyone with respect.
 He makes a friend and determines a need before ever trying to sell anything.